 Wherever you’re at right now in your business, cultivating these habits and characteristics will take you and your team to the next level.

-These are the foundation on which your organization will stand or crumble.
+These are the foundation on which your network marketing organization will stand or crumble.

 1) Mindset Domination

-The best way for me to explain the power of the mind is by describing an experience I had yesterday at a convention.
+The best way for me to explain the power of the mind is by describing an experience I had recently at a convention.

 Actually, it was more of an expo, with different vendors showcasing their latest and greatest products.

 I was early and because of that, I was one of the first people to a demonstration of new virtual reality technology.